Pioreactor/pioreactor/README.md

 ### Software installation

-1. On your PaspberryPi, git clone this repo (may need to `apt-get install git` first).
+1. On your RaspberryPi, git clone this repository (may need to `apt-get install git` first).
 Navigate into this directory.

 2. `make install` should set up what you need.
 There are further _optional_ optimizations that can be done to make the RaspberryPi more performant:

     1. `nano /boot/config.txt` add `gpu_mem=16` (or via raspi-config)
     2. `sudo nano /etc/rc.local` add `/usr/bin/tvservice -o`
+    3. safely overclocking

 ### Running